Skip to cookie consent Skip to main content

 Early signs of MS in men

-MS symptoms specific to men may include:
+MS symptoms specific to men and people assigned male at birth (AMAB) may include:

 • Erectile dysfunction